flutter/website/src/docs/resources/faq.md

 ---
 title: FAQ
-description: Frequently asked questions and answers.
+description: Frequently asked questions and answers about Flutter.
 ---

 ## Introduction

 ### What is Flutter?

 Flutter is Google's portable UI toolkit for crafting beautiful, natively compiled applications for mobile, web, and desktop from a single codebase.
 Flutter works with existing code, is used by developers and organizations around the world, and is free and open source.

-### What does Flutter do?
+### Who is Flutter for?

-For users, Flutter makes beautiful app UIs come to life.
+For users, Flutter makes beautiful apps come to life.

 For developers, Flutter lowers the bar to entry for building apps.
-It speeds up development of apps and reduces the cost and complexity of app production across platforms.
+It speeds app development and reduces the cost and complexity of app production across platforms.

-For designers, Flutter helps deliver the original design vision, without loss of fidelity or compromises.
-It also acts as a productive prototyping tool.

-### Who is Flutter for?

-Flutter is for _developers_ that want a faster way to build beautiful apps, or a way to reach more users with a single investment.

-Flutter is also for _engineering managers_ that lead development teams.
-Flutter allows eng managers to create a single _mobile, web, and desktop app dev team_, unifying their development investments to ship more features faster, ship the same feature set to multiple platforms at the same time, and lower maintenance costs.

-Flutter is also for _designers_ that want their original design visions delivered consistently, with high fidelity, to all users.
-In fact, [CodePen][] now supports Flutter.

-Fundamentally, Flutter is for users that want beautiful apps, with delightful motion and animation, and UIs with character and an identity all their own.
+For designers, Flutter provides a canvas for high-end user experiences.
+Fast Company described Flutter as [one of the top design ideas of the decade][] for its ability to turn concepts into production code without the compromises imposed by typical frameworks.
+It also acts as a productive prototyping tool, with [CodePen][] support for sharing your ideas with others.

+For engineering managers and businesses, Flutter allows the unification of app developers into a single _mobile, web, and desktop app team_, building branded apps for multiple platforms out of a single codebase.
+Flutter speeds feature development and synchronizes release schedules across the entire customer base.

-### How experienced of a programmer/<wbr>developer do I have to be to use Flutter?
+### How much development experience do I need to use Flutter?

 Flutter is approachable to programmers familiar with object-oriented concepts (classes, methods, variables, etc) and imperative programming concepts (loops, conditionals, etc).

-No prior experience is required in order to learn and use Flutter.

 We have seen people with very little programming experience learn and use Flutter for prototyping and app development.

 ### What kinds of apps can I build with Flutter?

-Flutter is optimized for 2D mobile apps that want to run on both Android and iOS.
+Flutter is designed to support 2D mobile apps that run on both Android and iOS.
 Flutter is also great for interactive apps that you want to run on your web pages or on the desktop.
 (Note that web support is in beta, and desktop support is in alpha.)

-Apps that need to deliver brand-first designs are particularly well suited for Flutter.
-However, apps that need to look like stock platform apps can also be built with Flutter.
+Apps that need to deliver highly branded designs are particularly well suited for Flutter.
+However, you can also create pixel-perfect experiences that match the Android and iOS design languages with Flutter.

-You can build full-featured apps with Flutter, including camera, geolocation, network, storage, 3rd-party SDKs, and more.
+Flutter's [package ecosystem][] supports a wide variety of hardware (such as camera, GPS, network, and storage) and services (such as payments, cloud storage, authentication, and ads).

 ### Who makes Flutter?

-Flutter is an open source project, with contributions from Google and the community.
+Flutter is an open source project, with contributions from Google and other companies and individuals.

 ### Who uses Flutter?

 Developers inside and outside of Google use Flutter to build beautiful natively-compiled apps for iOS and Android.
 To learn about some of these apps, visit the [showcase][].

 ### What makes Flutter unique?

-Flutter is different than most other options for building mobile apps because Flutter uses neither WebView nor the OEM widgets that shipped with the device.
+Flutter is different than most other options for building mobile apps because it doesn't rely on web browser technology nor the set of widgets that ship with each device.
 Instead, Flutter uses its own high-performance rendering engine to draw widgets.

 In addition, Flutter is different because it only has a thin layer of C/C++ code.
-Flutter implements most of its system (compositing, gestures, animation, framework, widgets, etc) in _Dart_ (a modern, concise, object-oriented language) that developers can easily approach read, change, replace, or remove.
+Flutter implements most of its system (compositing, gestures, animation, framework, widgets, etc) in [Dart][] (a modern, concise, object-oriented language) that developers can easily approach read, change, replace, or remove.
 This gives developers tremendous control over the system, as well as significantly lowers the bar to approachability for the majority of the system.

 ### Should I build my next production app with Flutter?

-Flutter 1.0 was launched on Dec 4th, 2018.
-Thousands of apps have shipped with Flutter to hundreds of millions of devices.
+[Flutter 1.0][] was launched on Dec 4th, 2018.
+Since then, over 100,000 apps
+have shipped using Flutter to many hundreds of millions of devices.
 See some sample apps in the [showcase][].

-For more information on the launch and subsequent releases, see [Flutter 1.0: Google's Portable UI Toolkit][].
+Flutter ships updates on a roughly-quarterly cadence that improve stability and performance and address commonly-requested user features.

 ## What does Flutter provide?

 ### What is inside the Flutter SDK?

 * Heavily optimized, mobile-first 2D rendering engine with excellent support for text
 * Modern react-style framework
 * Rich set of widgets implementing Material Design and iOS-style.
 * APIs for unit and integration tests
 * Interop and plugin APIs to connect to the system and 3rd-party SDKs
 * Headless test runner for running tests on Windows, Linux, and Mac
 * [Dart DevTools][] for testing, debugging, and profiling your app
 * Command-line tools for creating, building, testing, and compiling your apps

 ### Does Flutter work with any editors or IDEs?

-We support plugins for [Android Studio][],
-[IntelliJ IDEA][], and [VS Code][].
+We provide plugins for [Android Studio][], [IntelliJ IDEA][], and [VS Code][].
 See [editor configuration][] for setup details, and [Android Studio/IntelliJ][] and [VS Code][] for tips on how to use the plugins.

-Alternatively, you can use a combination of the `flutter` command in a terminal and one of the many editors that support [editing Dart][].
+Alternatively, you can use the `flutter` command from a terminal, along with one of the many editors that support [editing Dart][].

 ### Does Flutter come with a framework?

 Yes!
-Flutter ships with a modern framework, inspired by React.
+Flutter ships with a modern react-style framework.
 Flutter's framework is designed to be layered and customizable (and optional).
-Developers can choose to use only parts of the framework, or a different framework.
+Developers can choose to use only parts of the framework, or even replace upper layers of the framework entirely.

 ### Does Flutter come with widgets?

 Yes!
-Flutter ships with a set of
-[high quality Material Design and Cupertino (iOS-style) widgets][widgets], layouts, and themes.
+Flutter ships with a set of [high quality Material Design and Cupertino (iOS-style) widgets][widgets], layouts, and themes.
 Of course, these widgets are only a starting point.
 Flutter is designed to make it easy to create your own widgets, or customize the existing widgets.

-### Does Flutter support Material Theming?
+### Does Flutter support Material Design?

 Yes!
-The Flutter and Material teams collaborate closely, and Material Theming is fully supported.
-A number of examples of this are shown in the
+The Flutter and Material teams collaborate closely, and Material is fully supported.
+A number of examples of this are shown in the [MDC-103 Flutter:
-[MDC-103 Flutter: Material Theming][] codelab.
+Material Theming][] codelab.

 ### Does Flutter come with a testing framework?

 Yes, Flutter provides APIs for writing unit and integration tests.
-Learn more about
-[testing with Flutter][].
+Learn more about [testing with Flutter][].

-We use our own testing capabilities to test our SDK.
-We measure our [test coverage][] on every commit.
+We use our own testing capabilities to test our SDK, and we measure our [test coverage][] on every commit.

 ### Does Flutter come with debugging tools?